 In my years as a consultant, I have advised and been mentored by many brilliant individuals including the CEO of major corporations and household names.
-Risk / return ratio was always the centrepiece of major decisions.
+Risk / return ratio was always the centerpiece of major decisions.
 While regulators and financial institutions are taking up more responsibility in the post-crisis world with Dodd-Frank and Basel III, we as individual investors should view investment return with a risk lens too, for risk is the shadow of return, the two sides of the same coin.

 Many are attracted by the idea of “guaranteed investment return” or “maximum return minimum investment.”
 A Google search of these keywords gives us 3.2 million and 216 million results respectively.
 However, these pursuits are inspirational but not aspirational.
 In financial markets and many commercial activities, if one wants to achieve higher returns on average, one often has to assume more risk.
 The key question is then not “How can I make the most return?” but rather “How can I make the most return at a risk I’m comfortable with?”